Solar Voltaic Panels

 Photovoltaic panels are manufactured with differing materials.
 Some are more dense requiring smaller panel area for the same power output - Polycrystalline.
 An older and less dense technology is Monocrystalline; the panels are just a bit larger.
 Both technologies carry warranties of 25 years or more.

 New technologies such as Thin Film Silicon (TFS) and Copper Indium Gallium Diselenide (CGIS or CIS) are also available.
 Thin film materials are less efficient and generally cost less.
 Remember again, a 100W panel is a 100W panel!
 Only size will be different.
 Less efficient only means you need a larger surface area to achieve the same amount of power.

 Making Photovoltaic panels more efficient (smaller) is the focus of considerable effort.
 The two primary methods used concentrate light on photo voltaic systems are by use of mirrors and lens.

 Efforts for more efficient panel substrate continuously feeds the news media.
-U.S. Department of Energy (DOE) Assistant Secretary for Energy Efficiency and Renewable Energy Alexander Karsner recently (Dec.
-06) announced that with DOE funding, a concentrator solar cell produced by Boeing-Spectrolab has recently achieved a world-record conversion efficiency of 40.7 percent, establishing a new milestone in sunlight-to-electricity performance.
+U.S. Department of Energy (DOE) In 2006 Assistant Secretary for Energy Efficiency and Renewable Energy Alexander Karsner announced that with DOE funding, a concentrator solar cell produced by Boeing-Spectrolab has recently achieved a world-record conversion efficiency of 40.7 percent, establishing a milestone in sunlight-to-electricity performance.
 And many other announcements over the years.
 Unfortunately almost all laboratory achievements have not made it into commercial production.

 Time of year (angle of sun and number of sunlight hours), haze, clouds, rain and snow and of course location all affect the performance of your photovoltaic array.
 Performance logs taken over a period of years from a location a number of miles from you may not apply exactly to your location, however, they will be a good indication of what you can expect.